5 Things that Set Monterey Bay Seafood Apart!

 No seafood commercially harvested or farmed from the Monterey Bay is red-listed by the Monterey Bay Aquarium’s Seafood Watch program, and many are a Green “best choice.”
 Many local restaurants are Seafood Watch partners, too.
 Rest assured, if the fish you see on the menu at a local restaurant or on ice at your neighborhood fish counter was caught in the Monterey Bay, it was harvested sustainably.

-From a declared federal disaster in 2000, the groundfish stocks in Monterey Bay are now fully rebuilt with 14 species certified as sustainable by the Marine Stewardship Council.
-These species include: Dover sole, petrale sole, sablefish, ling cod and an array of rockfish.
+From a declared federal disaster in 2000, almost all of the groundfish stocks in Monterey Bay are now fully rebuilt, including Dover sole, petrale sole, sablefish, ling cod and an array of rockfish.

 Many fishermen on the Monterey Bay are ecological stewards working to bolster the local economy while ensuring the viability of commercial fishing in the region’s rich waters for generations to come.
 For example, local fishermen are key partners in the Monterey Bay Fisheries Trust’s Lost Gear Recovery project, aimed at removing lost crab gear from the bay to prevent entanglements with marine life.
 Local fishermen must also abide by some on the strictest, most thorough regulations fishermen face anywhere in the world.